Tick Control

 Ticks don't live in the middle of a sunny lawn.
 They concentrate in the transition zones: where the mowed grass meets a garden bed, a wood edge, a leaf pile, or a shaded fence line.
 Reducing these microhabitats helps:

 For the most reliable yard protection, professional tick barrier spray treats exactly the zones where blacklegged ticks hide and wait.
 Our tick control treatments apply a Health Canada-registered residual formula to garden edges, foundation plantings, shaded turf, and wood borders — the areas that matter.
-One treatment provides up to 30 days of protection; we recommend two applications timed to spring nymph season and fall adult activity.
+One treatment provides up to 30 days of protection, which is why the seasonal program is five treatments spread roughly monthly from May through September — $597 standalone, or $497 added to any mosquito plan.

 Your kids shouldn't have to stay off the grass.
 Your dog shouldn't come home from the backyard with a passenger.
 Professional treatment is the one layer that works while you're not thinking about it.